PauloSchreiner/YeastProspecta/README.md

 **YeastProspecta** is an automated, scalable, and reproducible Snakemake pipeline designed for the comprehensive analysis of Sanger sequencing data in bioprospecting projects.
 It automates the processing of Forward (F) and Reverse (R) `.ab1` read pairs, from raw sequence trimming to species identification via automated NCBI BLAST searches.

-The pipeline applies quality control thresholds, assembles consensus sequences, performs remote alignments against the NCBI database, and aggregates all results and metrics into a highly readable, color-coded Excel report to facilitate taxonomic identification.
+The pipeline applies quality control thresholds, assembles consensus sequences, performs remote alignments against the NCBI database, and aggregates all results and metrics into a readable, color-coded Excel report to facilitate taxonomic identification.

 ---